 The end-to-end process of a user authenticating at the frontend and accessing her data in the backend which performs authorization checks for the logged-in user follows these steps:

-- The web application redirects the user’s web browser to the AAD tenant’s OAuth authorization endpoint (https://login.microsoftonline.com/<tenant_id>/oauth2/v2.0/authorize) where the user enters their credentials and consent to the requested permissions or “scopes” of the web application.
+- The web application redirects the user’s web browser to the Azure AD tenant’s OAuth authorization endpoint (https://login.microsoftonline.com/<tenant_id>/oauth2/v2.0/authorize) where the user enters their credentials and consent to the requested permissions or “scopes” of the web application.

-- The frontend now has a session established for the user based on the information contained in the access token from AAD.
-This token cannot be used to authorize the call to the backend service in SAP Cloud Platform (SCP).
-Services in SCP only accept access tokens issued by their trusted OAuth Authorization Server, the Extended Services for User Account and Authentication (XSUAA).
+- The frontend now has a session established for the user based on the information contained in the access token from Azure AD.
+This token cannot be used to authorize the call to the backend service in SAP Business Technology Platform (BTP).
+Services in BTP only accept access tokens issued by their trusted OAuth Authorization Server, the Extended Services for User Account and Authentication (XSUAA).
 The XSUAA service is an SAP-specific extension of Cloud Foundry’s standard UAA service.
-However, (XS)UAA supports the SAML Bearer Grant type according to RFC 7522, which allows the frontend in Microsoft Azure to request an OAuth access token from XSUAA in SCP with a SAML 2.0 assertion.
+However, (XS)UAA supports the SAML Bearer Grant type according to RFC 7522, which allows the frontend in Microsoft Azure to request an OAuth access token from XSUAA in BTP with a SAML 2.0 assertion.
 Generating a valid SAML assertion in the frontend would result in a lot of development effort.
-Fortunately, AAD can provide a SAML assertion in exchange to an OAuth access token which it has issued to the authenticated user before.
-This feature is a non-standard extension to the On-Behalf-Of (OBO) flow in AAD and follows the general concept of a Security Token Service (STS) as specified by RFC 8693, OAuth 2.0 Token Exchange.
-When XSUAA receives a SAML assertion issued by an external IDP (here AAD) it has to pass the following validation steps:
+Fortunately, Azure AD can provide a SAML assertion in exchange to an OAuth access token which it has issued to the authenticated user before.
+This feature is a non-standard extension to the On-Behalf-Of (OBO) flow in Azure AD and follows the general concept of a Security Token Service (STS) as specified by RFC 8693, OAuth 2.0 Token Exchange.
+When XSUAA receives a SAML assertion issued by an external IDP (here Azure AD) it has to pass the following validation steps: